-Legend says that Seville was founded by Hercules (it wasn’t).
-And amongst other civilisations, the Greeks and Romans settled here.
+Legend says that Seville was founded by Hercules, and amongst other civilisations, the Greeks and Romans settled here.

-The Muslims ruled over Seville for over 500 years until when, in 1248, the Muslims were forced to leave.
-After defeat in a conquest lead by Ferdinand III, Seville then came under the reign of the Christians.
+The Arabs ruled over Seville for over 500 years until 1248, when they were defeated in a conquest led by Ferdinand III.
+Seville then came under the reign of the Christians.

-In the 17th century, after a plague and the silting up of the Guadalquivir river, the Chamber of Commerce was moved to nearby Cadiz (which is an equally stunning city you should also visit) – read more about Cadiz here.
+In the 17th century, after a plague and the silting up of the Guadalquivir River, the Chamber of Commerce was moved to nearby Cadiz.

-In 1929 Seville hosted the Ibero-American Exposition, this was when magnificent buildings such as the iconic crescent the Plaza de España were built.
+In 1929 Seville hosted the Ibero-American Exposition, this was when magnificent buildings such as the iconic crescent of the Plaza de España were built.
 Then in 1992, Seville hosted another international event called The Universal Exposition.
-If you’re into abandoned theme parks you can see some of the old remains of the abandoned exhibition centre (you can read more about it in this article here)
+If you’re into abandoned buildings you can see some of the old remains of the deserted exhibition centre which today remains in abandonment.

 Seville in 3 days – Your complete 3 days in Seville itinerary

-Real Alcázar – The perfect way to kick off your 3 day Seville itinerary is with a visit to the Real Alcázar.
+Real Alcázar – Start in the historical centre.
+The perfect way to kick off your 3 day Seville itinerary is with a visit to the Real Alcázar.
 This is always pipped as one of the top things to do in Seville, and I’m sure you’ll agree.

-The building was originally built as a fort when Seville was under Islamic rule, it then fell under the reign of the Christians.
+The building was originally built as a fort and dates back to Islamic rule, it then fell under the reign of the Christians.
 Eventually, it became home to Spanish Kings who each added their own ideas to the building to the design you will see today.
 In 1987 it was recognised as a UNESCO World Heritage site.

 Time: Approx 2 -3 hours.